PamPayne/austria/austria-legal-text-en.md

 (a) in paragraph 5, the amount of 'EUR 4 000' is replaced by the amount of 'EUR 10 000';

-b) In the fourth sentence of subparagraph 6, the phrase "from 1 January 2011" shall be deleted and the phrase "the Austrian tax office" shall be replaced by the phrase "**the gambling supervisory authority**".
+b) In the fourth sentence of subparagraph 6, the phrase "from 1 January 2011" shall be deleted and the phrase "the Austrian tax office" shall be replaced by the phrase "the gambling supervisory authority".

 ### 4. Paragraph 5 shall be amended as follows: